jkmathilda/front-kakaotalk/README.md

-# front-kakaotalk
+# front-messageapp
-Kakaotalk clone (only the structure)
+Message App clone (only the structure)